patterninc/airflow_registry/README.md

 Pattern's personal airflow registry for custom operators, sensors, and hooks

-How To Use In Your DAGS:
+How To Use In Your Airflow Project:

+Add 'git-all' to your packages.txt file.

 Typically, you can use the following statement to install a private github repo as a dependency in your requirements.txt file for your astro project: